 - Technology insulation improves developer productivity – LANSA's database driven Web development tools insulate developers from the underlying Web technologies.
 Developers can use the technologies without having to spend time learning them, leaving more time for productive work building Web applications.
 With improved productivity, developers are better equipped to meet changing business requirements quickly.

 - Automated development reduces costs and speeds up delivery – Developers using a wizard or the visual application framework can build applications faster as there is less code to write, resulting in reduced development costs and a faster delivery time.

 - Using the same set of tools for all types of Web applications reduces training costs – Developers only need to learn to use one development tool, and then they can build different types of Web applications for deployment to desktop, laptop, or mobile devices.
 Using one development tool reduces training costs, as developers don't need to learn multiple development tools.

-- One development tool for Web, rich-client, 5250 and server-based applications – Visual LANSA provides a comprehensive Windows-based IDE, a meta data repository, and productive high-level programming language, to develop Web, Windows rich-client, 5250 and server-based applications.
+- One development tool for Web, desktop, 5250 and server-based applications – Visual LANSA provides a comprehensive Windows-based IDE, a meta data repository, and productive high-level programming language, to develop Web, desktop, 5250 and server-based applications.
 All these applications can be built using one easy-to-learn skill set in the same IDE.